tosinesther/Customer-Satisfaction-and-Loyalty-Analytics/README.md

  Support Contacted is currently not a key driver of customer satisfaction, meaning that our support service is neutral, support isn’t affecting satisfaction negatively , but it’s not adding value either..
 We should consider making it more impactful

+- Clusttered Column Chart: •	Low-loyalty customers are more satisfied than even the high-loyalty ones — this is unusual and requires investigation.

+ Meaning that high satisfaction does not guarantee loyal customers.